qiulinfan/graphNL2SQL/README.md

 ### Evaluation with EGD

-EGD improves accuracy by generating multiple SQL candidates and selecting the best one:
+EGD can improve accuracy by generating multiple SQL candidates and selecting the best one:

 ```python
 from scripts.testing_utils import evaluate_with_execution